christianrathmann/DGS-SRT/README.md

 # The project includes:

-•	A video with a set of DGS sentences
+•	A link to a video with a set of DGS sentences (DGS-SRT Video)

-•	A sheet with translated sentences into German
+•	A sheet with translated sentences into German (DGS-SRT Übersetzungen)

-•	An evaluation sheet
+•	An evaluation sheet (DGS-SRT_Auswertungsbogen)

-•	An assessment guide
+•	An assessment guide (DGS-SRT_Bewertungsrichtlinien)

 # Contributions & Feedback:
 We welcome feedback and contributions to improve the accuracy and usability of this resource.